-Although our feet have been solidly back on U.S. soil for a week now, we’re finding our hearts and spirits frequently wandering back to the streets of Paris.
-It might be because Scott has been sorting through a myriad of pictures, choosing the best of the best for his upcoming post: “April in Paris – A Photo Journey”.
-Or perhaps it’s because the whole trip, now that we’re back in everyday-reality-mode, seems like a lovely dream that’s quite fun to re-immerse ourselves in.
+Although our feet have been solidly back on U.S. soil for a week now, we're finding our hearts and spirits frequently wandering back to the streets of Paris and to this wonderful French Chocolate Tart with Brown Butter Crust.
+It might be because Scott has been sorting through a myriad of pictures, choosing the best of the best for his upcoming post: "April in Paris - A Photo Journey".
+Or perhaps it's because the whole trip, now that we're back in everyday-reality-mode, seems like a lovely dream that's quite fun to re-immerse ourselves in.

 Although it would be impossible to choose a favorite memory of our week in France, one of the days we frequently reminisce about, is the one we had with Paule Caillat at Promenades Gourmandes, her delightful French cooking school.
 I actually shared a whole post on our market-to-kitchen culinary class, but I thought it might be fun to re-visit the experience with one of the fabulous recipes we learned that day in Paule's beautiful Parisian kitchen.

 I'm not sure if it was the aura of excitement, the fine French ingredients, the expert instruction or the delightful company, but everything we prepared that day was fabulously, delicious.
 The menu consisted of a wonderful cheese course (and tutorial on French cheeses), a classic French salad, amazing make-ahead mini soufflés, steamed asparagus, Braised Chicken in Mustard Sauce and; the crème de la crème, a decadent French Chocolate Tart topped with fresh raspberries.

 I decided to share the crème de la crème today, since I brought back a block of French chocolate, and it was burning a hole in my